-Netflix’s latest venture into film making comes to us in the film Triple Frontier.
+Netflix’s latest venture into filmmaking comes to us in the form of Triple Frontier.
 A film that sat in development hell for years, and even at one point had Tom Hanks attached to it, features top-tier cast with names such as Ben Affleck, Pedro Pascal, and Oscar Issac.
 This star-studded cast has led many, including myself, to believe this could be one of 2019’s best films.

 The film follows five veterans, who led by Pope, (Oscar Isaac) attempt to rid a South American country of a cruel drug dealer and in the process steal thousands, if not millions of dollars from him.
 This results in an action-packed, tense heist film.